ingram-projects/animxyz/docs/content/sections/vue.md

 yarn install @animxyz/vue
 ```

 After installation, you will need to import VueAnimXYZ into your project and tell the Vue instance to use the [plugin](https://vuejs.org/v2/guide/plugins.html).
-This has to be done before you start your app by calling `new Vue({...})`.
+This has to be done before you instantiate your Vue app.

 ```js
 import Vue from 'vue'